 WMH segmentation masks are derived from the consensus of two expert radiologists.
-The data set is split into an unhealthy validation set of 15 samples and an unhealthy test set of 45 samples. \\ Across the data sets, different weightings are available.
-For the BraTS21 and MSLUB data set multiple weightings are available (T1, T2, FLAIR), for the ATLAS data set, only T1-images and for the WMH data set T1 and FLAIR images exist.
-As our training data set contains T1 and T2 images of each patient, we train our models on both weightings separately and evaluate the BraTS21 and MSLUB data set on T2 images while for ATLAS and WMH, T1 images are used. \\ An overview of the data set sizes is provided in Table \ref{tab:dataset_info}.
+The datasets contain images acquired with different MRI parameters.
+While BraTS21 and MSLUB include T1,T2, and FLAIR data, WMH contains only T1 and FLAIR data, and ATLAS only T1 data.
+The IXI data set used for training contains T1 and T2 data.
+Hence, we train the models separately on T1 and T2 data, and evaluate on the respective data sets. \\